MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 octree coding at the given node size and continues by encoding triangles which are subsequently voxelised to produce points.

-A value of 0 disables the use of trisoup.
+A value less than 2 disables the use of trisoup.

 When a list of values is used, the n-th entry in the list controls the configuration of the n-th slice.
 The last entry is mapped to all remaining